benmvp/slides/2016/connect/nav-react.md

 - This is called "Isomorphic/Universal React"
 - Rendering the same components server-side improves initial startup performance because content is already there
 - Google includes rendering speed in their ranking algorithm which affects SEO
+- React provides a method that will render the component tree to a string which you can include in server response

 /////